 Germany, United KingdomMore Info

 Carolin qualified as a veterinary surgeon in 2007 from the University Tierärztliche Hochschule Hannover in Germany.
 Before moving to the UK, she worked in a busy sports horse practice in Bremen, Germany.
 In 2008 Carolin joined the team at Rossdales Equine Hospital in Newmarket, UK.
 After completing the diagnostic imaging internship in 2009 she stayed on as an orthopaedic assistant.
-She is now working as a senior clinician at Rossdales Diagnostic Centre seeing referral cases from a wide variety of disciplines.
+Until May 2018, she was working as a senior clinician at Rossdales Diagnostic Centre seeing referral cases from a wide variety of disciplines.
+Carolin is now heading up the orthopedics department at the Tierklinik Hochmoor in Germany.
 Occasionally Carolin attends Thoroughbred sales.
 Carolin has been invited to speak at a number of national and international meetings.
 Her special interests are orthopaedics, diagnostic imaging (particularly ultrasonography) and poor performance investigations.Full details

 LOCATION DETAILS AND HOTEL RECOMMENDATIONS

 Directions from Västeras Airport

 Get on E18 from Hässlögatan.
 Follow E18 to Route 56.
 Take exit 127-Trafikplats Västjädra from E18.
 Continue on Route 56.
 Take Slottsvägen toSylthagsvägen.
 Arrive at clinic (Djursjukhusvägen 11).